ppiutti/sysdigpoc/README.md

 d) send notifications to the Sysdig Secure UI when validation events happen

 The sysdig.json file is a customizable template that can be used to craft the notifications being sent to Sysdig Secure and it is referenced in the values.yaml file.

-Feel free to experiment - Perform these steps in a lab environment, not in production as you might accidentally break your cluster if something goes wrong.
-I do not consider myself responsible for any issue, you fly solo :)
+Further customization for the notification template can be achieved referencing to the Sysdig api/v1/eventsDispatch/ingest specification.